Viper Documentation

 Create a New Wallet

 Tap New Wallet from the wallet menu.
-Choose Solana, Base, BSC, or Ethereum — a new keypair is generated and encrypted immediately.
+Choose Solana, Base, BSC, Ethereum, or Hyperliquid — a new keypair is generated and encrypted immediately.
 The public address is displayed for funding.
-When creating or importing a Base wallet, BSC and Ethereum wallets are automatically created as companions using the same private key.
+When creating or importing a Base wallet, BSC, Ethereum, and Hyperliquid wallets are automatically created as companions using the same private key.

 Import an Existing Wallet